UBC-CIC/parkinsons-backend/docs/DeploymentGuide.md

 Select **Other type of secret** for Secret Type and **aws/secretsmanager** for encryption key.

 Before proceeding with the next section, you will first need to generate a secure API key such as a 128 bit UUID.\
-**Take note of this API key as you will need to enter this key when deploying the mobile app.**
+**Take note of this API key as you will need to enter this key when deploying the mobile app.
+If needed, this API key can be viewed in the AWS Secrets Manager console.**

 In the **Key/value pairs** section, enter the following key value pair: